IntelRealSense/librealsense/readme.md

 ## Ready to Hack!

 Our library offers a high level API for using RealSense depth cameras (in addition to lower level ones).
-The following C++ snippet shows how to start streaming frames and extracting the depth value of a pixel:
+The following snippets show how to start streaming frames and extracting the depth value of a pixel:

+**C++**
 ```cpp
 #include <librealsense2/rs.hpp>
 #include <iostream>